top of page

 Carbondale, Illinois

-Several months later, the button mystery still unsolved, a sneak thief began to prowl in the night around Nanaimo, just north of Cassidy.
-The prowler stole money from well-known people in the community, including the local Sherriff and even the Chief of the Provincial Police.
+Several months later, the button mystery still unsolved, a thief began sneaking in the night around Nanaimo, just north of Cassidy.
+The prowler stole money from well-known people in the community, including the local Sheriff and even the Chief of the Provincial Police.
 Over several weeks, fruit jars disappeared from pantries around the city—then horses.
-Exhausted horses were discovered roaming free late at night and appeared to have just returned from a long ride.
-The police eventually captured the horse thief - a local blacksmith's son who was jailed for his antics, but it was clear that the young man knew nothing about missing buttons, money or fruit jars from pantries.
+Horses were found roaming the streets late at night, appearing to have just returned from a long ride.
+The police eventually captured the horse thief- a local blacksmith's son- and jailed him for his antics.
+But it was clear that the young man knew nothing about missing buttons, money or fruit jars from pantries.

 1923::Mystery Button Story Reaches Far